Julius Eisenstein: Lineage, education and early years

 As a child, therefore, his education in Talmud was left to his paternal grandfather, Azriel Zelig, the son of Noson Neta Eizensztejn, a Talmudic scholar and dyer of indigo originally from the village of Stawiska (in Yiddish, Stavisk).
-His antecedents had moved there from Königsberg, and claimed to be direct descendants of Rashi.
+His antecedents had moved there from Königsberg and claimed to be direct descendants of Rashi.

 In 1872, Toba Bluma emigrated to the United States with her son and daughter and joined Zeev Wolf in New York.
-It was there that Yehuda Dovid anglicized his first name to Julius and adopted the American spelling of his family name.
+There, Yehuda Dovid anglicized his first name to Julius and adopted the American spelling of his family name.
 He married the following year.

 Eisenstein's parents eventually divorced, after which his father made aliyah to Jerusalem, where he remarried and raised a second family.
 Both Zeev Wolf and Toiba Bluma's family were proto-Zionists.
 Her maternal grandfather, Rabbi Tzvi Zeev (in Yiddish, Hirsch Wolf) Fiszbejn, had already moved to Jerusalem with his two sons, Abraham and Isaac, and other descendants in 1863.
 Tzvi Zeev was a wealthy brush manufacturer in Mezritch and financed the construction of the original Etz Chaim Yeshiva in the Old City.
-They and Zeev Wolf are all buried in close proximity in the Mount of Olives Jewish Cemetery.
+They and Zeev Wolf are all buried near each other in the Mount of Olives Jewish Cemetery.

 Hebraist and historian

-Eisenstein was a lover of Hebrew, and established America's first society for the Hebrew language, Shoharei Sfat Ever.
+Eisenstein loved Hebrew and established America's first society for the Hebrew language, Shoharei Sfat Ever.
 He was also the first to translate the Constitution of the United States into Hebrew and Yiddish (New York, 1891).
 Other early writings of his are Ma'amarei BaMasoret, ib.
-1897, and The Classified Psalter (Pesukei dezimra), Hebrew text with a new translation (1899).
-He also made an attempt to translate and explain a modified text of the Shulchan Aruch.
+1897, and The Classified Psalter (Pesukei dezimra), a Hebrew text with a new translation (1899).
+He also attempted to translate and explain a modified text of the Shulchan Aruch.

 In HaModi'a laHadashim (New York) for 1901, he published, under the title LeDorot Golei Russiya b'America, a sketch of the history of Russo-Jewish emigration to America.
 His History of the First Russo-American Jewish Congregation appeared in No. 9 of the Publications of the American Jewish Historical Society, in 1901.